Atlanta Hip Hop

 20. Dem Franchize Boyz

 Parlae, Jizzal Man, Pimpin, and Buddie became one of the first Atlanta rap groups to appear on the rap scene during the 2000s.
-With a umber of hits, “White Tee,” “I Think They Like Me,” and “Lean With It Rock With It,” led Dem Franchise Boyz to be at the very front of the whole Snap movement of the 2000s.
+A number of hits, “White Tee,” “I Think They Like Me,” and “Lean With It Rock With It,” led Dem Franchise Boyz to be at the very front of the Snap movement of the 2000s.